For questions not answered here, please see our fellowship FAQ.

 Be present for lunch three to four days a week and attend the weekly seminars and other speaker events hosted by the Center.

-As appropriate, stipends for the academic year will be awarded to supplement faculty sabbatical support; a significant portion of the fellow's total support is generally provided by sabbatical funds and external funding from awards and grants secured by the fellow.
+As appropriate, stipends for the academic year will be awarded to supplement faculty sabbatical support or base salary support; a significant portion of the fellow's total support is generally provided by sabbatical funds and external funding from awards and grants secured by the fellow.
 Except in unusual circumstances, Center stipend support is contingent on the applicant's provision of firm assurances of matching funds.
 Depending on available funds, the Center provides stipends according to the following principles:

 Fellows receive their stipend payments directly; the Center cannot assign a fellow’s stipend to a third party or institution.